 Major utility corridors within a separate dedicated right-of-way, such as high voltage electricity transmission corridors, can also provide placemaking benefits.
-Often seen as gaps in the urban structure, they represent large contiguous open spaces rivalling only the valley corridors in size and connectivity.
-As such, they should be designed and planned to maximize their usefulness for a variety of uses and to contribute positively to the urban landscape.
+Often seen as gaps in the urban structure, they represent large contiguous open spaces rivaling only the valley corridors in size and connectivity.
+As such, they should be designed and planned to maximize their usefulness for a variety of uses and to contribute positively to the urban landscape and as wild life corridors.
 These corridors can be reimagined as large integrated trail networks that serve as linkages rather than boundaries, and can be locations for recreation activities including urban agriculture and gardening.
+In considering secondary uses on the corridor lands respect shall be given to the transmission and distribution as the primary use of the lands.

 - 8.1.2.1.
-To require that utility providers work with the City to implement streetscape improvements and other placemaking initiatives when undertaking new utility infrastructure and development projects within public rights-of-way. - 8.1.2.2.
-That visual impacts from the provision of services and utilities shall be minimized through infrastructure design, site design, landscaping and other means, and that municipal design policies and guidelines shall provide direction for utility and infrastructure design at a city-wide and local scale. - 8.1.2.3.
+To request that utility providers work with the City to implement streetscape improvements and other placemaking initiatives when undertaking new utility infrastructure and development projects within public rights-of-way. - 8.1.2.2.
+That visual impacts from the provision of services and utilities shall be encouraged to minimized through infrastructure design, site design, landscaping and other means, and that municipal design policies and guidelines provide direction for utility and infrastructure design at a city-wide and local scale. - 8.1.2.3.
 That metering equipment, transformer boxes, power lines, conduit equipment boxes and other utility equipment and devices be designed and located to reduce their visibility from and within the public realm, improve the quality of the streetscape and reduce clutter in rights-of-way.
 Further direction may be provided through urban design guidelines. - 8.1.2.4.
-To ensure that servicing and utilities are provided in a sustainable manner, and that: - environmental assessments for infrastructure planning shall evaluate economic, social, cultural and environmental considerations in order to maximize benefits from future investments; - all servicing and utilities infrastructure shall be developed in a manner that is consistent with the natural heritage policies of this Plan and that new infrastructure shall be directed outside of the Core Features of the Natural Heritage Network identified on Schedule 2 and any hazard areas; - the removal of existing infrastructure from the Core Features of the Natural Heritage Network and hazard areas should be encouraged when development occurs or when infrastructure is at risk or undergoing maintenance; and, - d. that all utilities, infrastructure and servicing within the Oak Ridges Moraine Conservation Plan Area or Greenbelt Plan Area identified on Schedule 4 shall be subject to the policies of the Oak Ridges Moraine Conservation Plan or Greenbelt Plan and the policies of Section 3.4. of this Plan. - 8.1.2.5.
-That, where appropriate, the City will encourage the use of major utility rights-of-way for greenways, recreational uses, community and private gardening, trails, commuter parking lots and stormwater ponds, subject to easement rights.
+To support that servicing and utilities that are provided in a sustainable manner, and that: a. environmental assessments for infrastructure planning shall evaluate economic, social, - environmental assessments for infrastructure planning shall evaluate economic, social, cultural and environmental considerations in order to maximize benefits from future investments, where applicable; - all servicing and utilities infrastructure shall be developed in a manner that is consistent with the natural heritage policies of this Plan and that new infrastructure shall be directed outside of the Core Features of the Natural Heritage Network identified on Schedule 2 and any hazard areas, where feasible; - c. the removal of existing infrastructure from the Core Features of the Natural Heritage Network and hazard areas should be encouraged when development occurs or when infrastructure is at risk or undergoing maintenance; and, - that all utilities, infrastructure and servicing within the Oak Ridges Moraine Conservation Plan Area or Greenbelt Plan Area identified on Schedule 4 shall be subject to the policies of the Oak Ridges Moraine Conservation Plan or Greenbelt Plan and the policies of Sections 3.4 and 3.5 of this Plan; and - d.e. infrastructure be planned and designed to ensure long term fiscal sustainability through advanced design standards, asset management programs, and provision for efficient, cost-effective operations.

+8.1.2.5.
+That, where appropriate, the City, in consultation with the utility provider will encourage the use of major utility rights-of-way for greenways, recreational uses, community and private gardening, trails, commuter parking lots and stormwater ponds, subject to easement rights and/or approval processes established by the utility provider.